anartovich/streams-open-docs/content/en/docs/topics-api.md

 Taking a DevOps approach to Event-Driven API management with Streams enables you to streamline the delivery of updates or new capabilities in your services to your customers and partners.

 Streams is a CI/CD native solution that you can easily snap in to your existing DevOps pipeline.
-Simplify and customize how you manage Event-Driven APIs across your organization by using the Streams Management API to manage every aspects of your topics.
+Simplify and customize how you manage Event-Driven APIs across your organization by using the Streams Topics API to manage every aspects of your topics.

 ## Streams Topics API Overview